allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ```

 In our production setup we're using persistent event queue, which is implemented using [BigQueue project](https://github.com/bulldog2011/bigqueue).
-As BigQueue only allows enqueuing and dequeuing byte arrays, we had to properly serialize and deserialize data from the events.
+As BigQueue only allows enqueuing and dequeuing byte arrays, we had to implement serialization and deserialization of the data from the events.

 ```kotlin
 // Persistent queue implementation